handoff picoCTF 2025 Solution

 Description

 A messaging program stores recipients and their messages on the stack.
 NX is disabled and PIE is off.
-Overflow the feedback buffer to redirect execution through a jmp rax gadget, which lands on a stager that pivots rsp into the shellcode stored in recipient 9's message.
+Add one recipient and store shellcode in entries[0].msg, then overflow the feedback buffer to redirect execution through a jmp rax gadget, which lands on a stager that pivots rsp into the shellcode stored in entry 0's message buffer.

 Download the binary and source from the picoCTF challenge page.